 ✦ Blog·7 min read

-The complete guide to UCAS personal statement deadlines for 2026 entry — including the Oxbridge and medicine early deadline, the main January deadline, and a pre-submission checklist.
+UCAS personal statement deadlines for 2027 entry — the 15 October Oxbridge and medicine deadline, the main January deadline, and a pre-submission checklist.

 Published